OmegaPhi115/Draconic-Evolution-Reactor-Controller/README.md

   * +/-100k, 10k, and 1k increments

 ### requirements
-* one fully setup draconic reactor with fuel
+* one fully setup draconic reactor (and fuel)
 * 1 advanced computer
 * 9 advanced monitors
 * 3 wired modems, wireless will not work
-* a bunch of network cable
+* a bunch of network cables

 ### installation
 * your reactor output flux gate must be setup so that one side of it and one of your stabilizers touches a side of the advanced computer
-* by default, flux gate should touch the right side, stabilizer should touch the back of the computer
+* by default, flux gate should touch the top side, stabilizer on the left of the computer
   * if you want to use different sides you need to modify `startup` after you have installed this and specify the sides
 * connect a modem to your input flux gate (the one connected to your reactor energy injector)
-* connect a modem to your advanced computer
+* connect a modem to your advanced computer (at the botom side)
-* setup yoru monitors to be a 3x3 and connect a modem to anywhere but the front
+* setup your monitors to be a 3x3 and connect a modem to anywhere but the front
 * run network cable to all 3 modems
 * install this code via running the install script using these commands :

 ```
-> pastebin get Ls1Wg3QQ install
+> pastebin get rhNbNbFE install
 > install
 ```
 * modify `startup` if you wish to configure/alter any variables mentioned in the feature list, you'll find them at the top of the file